jamesvdinh/deepast/scrollprize.org/docs/34_prizes.md

 </details>

-**Improvements to existing graph solvers or implementation of different graph solver** Can include manual annotation or refinements, optimizing for minimal human input
+**Improvements to existing graph solvers or implementation of different graph solver**
   * Input: graph structured as described above
   * Output: graph with the winding angle assigned
+  * Can include manual annotation or refinements, optimizing for minimal human input

 **Graph meshing**
   * Result: Given a graph with attributes pointing to the underlying data, a triangulated obj mesh with UVs is returned